File Input/Output

 * R Documentation: [read.csv file input](https://cran.r-project.org/doc/manuals/r-release/R-data.html#Variations-on-read_002etable)

-* More read.csv resources [here](https://teacherscollege.screenstepslive.com/a/1122473-import-data-in-r-csv-files-into-r-studio)
+* More read.csv resources [Import .csv files in R](https://teacherscollege.screenstepslive.com/a/1122473-import-data-in-r-csv-files-into-r-studio)

 * R Documentation: [read\_table file input](https://cran.r-project.org/doc/manuals/r-release/R-intro.html#The-read_002etable_0028_0029-function)